Everything you need to know...

 Collegiate Library can be found just off Ecclesall Road.
 It's open 24 hours a day, every day.Learn more

 Equipment and facilities

 - a fully equipped digital X-ray suite

-From three A levels including at least 40 points from either Biology, Chemistry, Physics or Mathematics or BTEC National Extended Diploma in Applied Science, Health Science or Health Studies.
+From A levels including at least 40 points from either Biology, Chemistry, Physics or Mathematics or BTEC National Extended Diploma in Applied Science, Health Science or Health Studies.
 Health and Social Care is not accepted as a relevant subject but can count towards the points.
 We do not accept AS Levels or general studies.

 - ABB at A Level including relevant subject(s)